trinhcon/CSC301-Upendo-Honey/docs/deliverable-2/iteration-02-review.md

  * Were there change requests?
  * What did you learn from the demo from either a process or product perspective?
  * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*

+ Our demonstration was prepared using a staging server that is part of our continous delpoyment and continuous integration pipeline.
+This was the most optimal method because it lets our partner view our tested and integrated project in its latest version.
+The staging server database does not change as different iterations of frontend code are applied to the frontend.
+ We managed to demo the landing page, the menu page, the beekeeper flow and the honey flow.
+The beekeeper flow consists of a potrait and letter from a beekeeper who contributed to the consumer's batch as well as an email form that allows the user to email back to the owner.
+The honey flow consists of teaching the purchaser details about their honey, how that honey is harvested and health benefits of honey usage.

+ Our partner did accept our features, this is likely because we present to our partner every week based on new features that were implemented from the week prior.
+This means we can received up to date feedback from our partner and we can discuss more thoroughly details that they meant rather than details that they said.
+Because of these recurring "demos" we embededded in our process, we increased the likelihood that the our project features would be accepted by our partner.
+Despite this, there were indeed minor changes requested such as sizing or adding labels to certain sections.

+ Because we had recurring demonstrations we learned lessons much earlier than the D2 deadline.
+We learned that partners may want aspects to be slightly different than what they initially planned.
+Furthermore, When implementing a website, elements may be difficult to size and place precisely in terms of CSS styling and HTML element organization.
+We also learned that keeping a timeline of feature development can be very helpful for future review.